 Now some of that ecclesiological enculturation is a given.
 After all, part of Jesus’ valedictory speech tells us we are to baptize people in the Trinitarian reality–which in context means we are to bring them into the community of faith–the church.
 But somewhere, we’ve lost our way.
 Church has meant adopt our cultural norms (in sociological speak this is a “bounded set”) and not become like Jesus (in sociological speak, a “centered” or “open set.”)
 What invariably happens is that we create barriers to entry.
 People have to become like us before they can become one of us.
 A cursory reading of the gospels, particulary who he chose to be his disciples and we discover that’s not how Jesus did it.

 The question that is a game changer for the American church: How do we make sure our church culture is a culture where people naturally and normally follow Jesus?
 How do we make sure that as people become like us (the inevitable process of enculturation) they are at the same time becoming like Jesus?
-As Mike Breen asks it, how do we create a discipling culture?
+In a phrase, how do we create a discipling culture?